srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L17-how-to-manage-your-azure-iot-hub/05-Simulate-Devices.md

 1. Once the alerts have arrived, you can exit the application by either hitting **CTRL+C** in the Visual Studio Code terminal, or by closing Visual Studio Code.

-    > [!NOTE] When the devices are disconnected, you will receive messages informing you the alert has been resolved.
+    > **Note**: When the devices are disconnected, you will receive messages informing you the alert has been resolved.

 Now, let's check the storage account to see if anything has been logged by Azure Monitor.